 - Upload the private key that you will be using.

 - CSV Path

-A valid URL to the file that should be imported, e.g. http://www.host.com/file.csv if your import system is "HTTP", or a path like /file.csv if your import system is "sFTP".
+A valid URL to the file that should be imported, e.g. https://www.host.com/file.csv if your import system is "HTTPS", or a path like /file.csv if your import system is "SFTP".

 When using Box, be sure to enter the path in the CSV Path field as it appears in your Box interface, not as it appears in the URL.
 For example, if your file in Box is Directory Name/filename.csv, enter "Directory Name/filename.csv" and not "Directory_Name/filename.csv".